Stockflare/learn/_posts/2014-10-28-B4-what-sort-of-investor-are-you.markdown

 ### Conclusion

 In this tutorial, we've given you a simple way to self-analyse your own investing strategy.
 Regardless of the school you follow, Stockflare is here to help you pick stocks.
-Stocks that are great for you.
+We help you search for growth, value and quality stocks.